Alex Labbé

 Alex Labbé (born April 29, 1993) is a Canadian professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 07 Chevrolet Camaro SS for SS-Green Light Racing.
-He also competes in the NASCAR Canada Series on a part-time basis.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 0 Chevrolet Camaro SS for SS-Green Light Racing with BRK Racing, and the No. 91 Chevrolet Camaro SS for DGM Racing with Jesse Iwuji Motorsports, and part-time in the NASCAR Canada Series, driving the No. 36 Chevrolet for LL Motorsports.
 He is the 2017 NASCAR Pinty's Series champion.
 He has also competed in Quebec's ACT Series and in the PASS North Series.